sadece1eren/valentinesday-website-template/README.md

 1. Download or clone the project
 2. Open `index.html`
-3. Choose a theme or style
-4. Customize the text
+3. Customize the text
-5. Upload to a free hosting service
+4. Upload to a free hosting service

 ### Free Hosting Options
 - GitHub Pages